 Getting on the web is expensive.
 In the United States, the average cost of a home internet connection is $60 per month.
 Don’t fancy paying all that money?
 Don’t worry; even if you don’t have a regular ISP, there are still ways to go online.

-Here’s how to get W-Fi without an internet service provider.
+Here’s how to get Wi-Fi without an Internet Service Provider.

 1. Mobile Hotspot

 The best way to make sure you have the internet on your laptop at all times is to use a mobile hotspot.